 This pristine island really offers some of the memorable water sports to the visitors.
 The facility of water sport is mainly available in the Port Blair and other islands.
-As this island is surrounded by the rich coral reef eco system, therefore, it offers the unforgettable diving experience.
-The Rajiv Gandhi water sport complex in Port Blair offers the safe water sports and other adventure activities such as joy rides, Jet Ski, and banana rides.
-The North Bay beach offers the snorkeling opportunities around its fringing coral reefs.
-The activities include scuba diving, sea walk, speed boat cruise, and snorkeling.
+As this island is surrounded by the rich coral reef ecosystem, therefore, it offers the unforgettable diving experience.
+The Rajiv Gandhi water sports complex in Port Blair offers safe water sports and other adventure activities such as joy rides, Jet Ski, and banana rides.
+The North Bay beach offers the snorkelling opportunities around its fringing coral reefs.
+The activities include scuba diving, sea walk, speed boat cruise, and snorkelling.
 This place is also perfect for the wilderness trekking.

 Fairs and Festivals of Andaman:

 To offer the best and unique lifetime experience to the visitors, the tourism department usually organizes the plenty of fails and festivals.
 These include a food festival, film festival, beach festival, monsoon festival, and world tourism day celebrations and island tourism festival.
 These festivals really make the holiday memorable.
 The beach festival is the recent addition to the list of festivals so as to cater to the needs of the beach lovers.
 Apart from this, the weekend market is also organized from time to time so that locals can showcase their products to the tourists.
 All these things actually sweeten the holiday.